Is moving home harder than being a first time buyer?

 What help is there for first time buyers?

-There are things available to first time buyers to help them save a deposit quicker such as the Help to Buy ISA.
-This is where you can save up to £200 a month, then the government will top up your account with a 25% bonus, so the maximum amount of “free” money you could receive in a year is £1,000.
+There are things available to first time buyers to help them save a deposit quicker, such as the Lifetime ISA (LISA).
+This allows you to save up to £4,000 a year and the government will top up your account with a 25% bonus, so the maximum amount of “free” money you could receive in a year is £1,000.

 Are estate agents a first time buyers friend?